getsynq/synq-dbt/README.md

         "dbt": DbtCliResource(dbt_executable='synq-dbt', project_dir=os.fspath(dbt_project_dir)),
 }
 ```
-3) By default, Dagster creates a dynamic path for the dbt artifacts but SYNQ always looks in the root target folder.
-In your `assets.py` file, update the `target_path` so that artifacts are stored in the root target folder
+3) By default, Dagster creates a dynamic path for the dbt artifacts. `synq-dbt` will automatically detect the target path if it's set via `--target-path` flag or `DBT_TARGET_PATH` environment variable.
+If Dagster uses a custom path that isn't passed through these standard dbt options, you can either set `SYNQ_TARGET_DIR` to point to it, or update the `target_path` so that artifacts are stored in the root target folder:

 ```python
 @dbt_assets(manifest=dbt_manifest_path)